Sales Recruiting vs. Sales Hiring: Growing Your Sales Team in 2022

 - Offer our suggestions for the top five candidates, finalize the choice, and then allow the employer to extend the job offer to the new recruit.

-For Sales Xceleration, our Breakaway Sales Recruiting process offers the focus necessary to source and secure great sales talent based on defined success tactics.
+For Sales Xceleration, our Amplify Sales Recruiting process offers the focus necessary to source and secure great sales talent based on defined success tactics.

 Where to Focus Your Attention: Sales Hiring or Sales Recruiting?